Illinois Chess Tour – Rules

 In choosing Tour events, preference will be given to prestigious, long-running, weekend events.
 Events should be spaced a minimum of two weeks apart, with a wide geographic distribution.

-The Commissioner will recommend a schedule to the ICA Board for ratification by majority vote, no later than three months before the beginning of the Tour year.
+The Commissioner will recommend a schedule to the ICA Board for ratification by majority vote.

 Scoring